imlakshay08/imlakshay08/README.md

 1. GSOC contributor.
 2. Begin Bug Bounty Hunting.
 3. Consistent contributions on GitHub.
-4. Outreachy and MLH internships.
+4. Do Outreachy, MLH Fellowship and other inspiring internships.
 5. Learning and developing more technical skills.

 Find out more about me & feel free to connect with me here :